awsdocs/aws-storagegateway-user-guide/doc_source/create-gateway-file.md

 The activation process associates your gateway with your AWS account\.
 Your gateway VM must be running for activation to succeed\.

-Make sure that you connect to the correct gateway type\.
+Make sure that you select the correct gateway type\.
 The \.ova files and AMIs for the gateway types are different and are not interchangeable\.

 **To get the IP address for your gateway VM from the local console**